Yahx3/P3-Product-Landing-Page/README.md

 This is my third webpage.
 It's created as part of the freecodecamp curriculum.
-View my [final project on codepen](https://codepen.io/yahx/full/), or using the files in this repo.
+View my [final project on codepen](https://codepen.io/yahx/full/XWgppzz), or using the files in this repo.

-Due to time goals, the following improvements are not implemented:
-- A mobile first design approach
-- Fallback support for different browsers

-Note that in the codepen link, the background image may fail to load.
-This issue is unique to codepen.
-For that reason, it is recommended to manually load the html using this repo.
+Note that image may fail to load on CodePen.
+A proper build can be found using the file on this repo.

 Below are the project requirements:

 # Responsive Web Design Projects - Build a Product Landing Page

 **Objective**: Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/RKRbwL.